-- Old English sæ "sheet of water, sea, lake, pool," from Proto-Germanic *saiwaz (cf. Old Saxon seo, Old Frisian se, Middle Dutch see, Swedish sjö), of unknown origin, outside connections "wholly doubtful" [Buck].
+- Old English sæ "sheet of water, sea, lake, pool," from Proto-Germanic *saiwaz (cognates: Old Saxon seo, Old Frisian se, Middle Dutch see, Swedish sjö), of unknown origin, outside connections "wholly doubtful" [Buck].
 Meaning "large quantity" (of anything) is from c.1200.
 Meaning "dark area of the moon's surface" is attested from 1660s (see mare (n.2)).

 Germanic languages also use the general Indo-European word (represented by English mere (n.)), but have no firm distinction between "sea" and "lake," either by size, by inland or open, or by salt vs. fresh.
 This may reflect the Baltic geography where the languages are thought to have originated.
-The two words are used more or less interchangeably in Germanic, and exist in opposite senses (e.g. Gothic saiws "lake," marei "sea;" but Dutch zee "sea," meer "lake").
-Cf. also Old Norse sær "sea," but Danish sø, usually "lake" but "sea" in phrases.
+The two words are used more or less interchangeably in Germanic, and exist in opposite senses (such as Gothic saiws "lake," marei "sea;" but Dutch zee "sea," meer "lake").
+Compare also Old Norse sær "sea," but Danish sø, usually "lake" but "sea" in phrases.
 German See is "sea" (fem.) or "lake" (masc.).
 The single Old English word sæ glosses Latin mare, aequor, pontus, pelagus, and marmor.